-Well close the wait list to the clinic, if you’re in you were in line a few week ago you’ll get processed.
-All new patients get turned away.
+Close the wait list to the clinic, if you’re in you were in line a few week ago you’ll get processed.
+All new patients get turned away and the BC Adult ADHD Clinic is killed.
+Thanks, BC Liberals, and thanks, BCNDP health critic Adrian Dix for doing nothing to stop it let alone mention it.

 I’ve blogged about this before, BC Adults with ADHD Abandoned, and you can watch my Global TV interview on the closure of the only adult ADHD clinic in the entire province at BC Children’s Hospital in Vancouver.